Praising Arizona: Midcentury Modern Treasure Trove

 The 1952 house fell out of the family’s hands after David’s wife, Gladys, died in 2008.
 It was eventually purchased by a developer who planned to demolish it to build high-end homes.
 Saving the Wright house became a cause for Phoenix’s preservation community and, after a series of close calls, Zach Rawling, a lawyer and custom home builder, stepped in to buy it in 2012.
 Rawling grew up only a short distance away, with a mother who loved architecture, and he remembers often riding his bike past the building, straining to get a look at it over a wall of foliage.
 On the day he gives me a tour, his enthusiasm is clear and unaffected.
 “The family never remodeled the interior, so we have every original board in the house,” he says.
 “There’s a huge amount of history here.”

 The Wright house, located in the Arcadia neighborhood, is open for tours by appointment only, scheduled through its website.
+[UPDATE: The house is back on the market, as of March of 2019.]
 When you’re there, you’re in a part of the city where landmarks from an earlier time abound.
 Old Town Scottsdale, the Biltmore Fashion Park (an early mall), and the Arizona Biltmore are “all within five minutes down the road,” says Rawling, who used to bike in a loop past these places and along the Arizona Canal, a waterway that gave rise to much of the area’s development.
 “It’s all in this one corridor near the base of Camelback Mountain,” he says, adding that for visitors interested in getting a sense of the earlier city, “this is the heart of what they want to see.”

 Wright’s Arizona architecture connects deeply to the Sonoran Desert landscape that gives the region its character.
 Just a few miles from Taliesin West, another architect built Cosanti, a residence and studio that took that connection a step further.
 Paolo Soleri, who studied with Wright, lived there until he died in 2013 at age 94.
 Cosanti is a strange cross between a science fiction set and a hippie’s fever dream.
 The buildings are rounded, reminiscent of gigantic, half-buried snail shells.
 They were mostly constructed using an “earthcasting,” in which concrete was poured over earthen forms, with the dirt then excavated out, leaving its texture and shape behind.